-Umbilical cord blood are thought to be very much helpful in curing thr number of genetic diseases, cancer, blood malignancies, inherited metabolic disorders, bone marrow failures and immune deficiencies, as it is the rich source of stem cells.
-UCB contains many life saving cells therefore it is very useful to preserve them by UCB banking.
-Main significance of the UCB banking is to treat the genetic diseases which cannot be treated by the normal treatment.
+Umbilical cord blood are thought to be very much helpful in curing a number of genetic diseases, cancer, blood malignancies, inherited metabolic disorders, bone marrow failures and immune deficiencies, as it is the rich source of stem cells.
+UCB contains many life saving cells therefore it is very useful to preserve them by UCB banking.UCB is very helpful in cure lethal genetic diseases.
 UCB donors need to sign the consent form before collecting the blood.
 Collection can be done by simple matter of venipuncture and drainage to the sterile container (Roura et al., 2015).
 Cord blood is collected in collection bag using gravity, when the placenta is still inside the uterus by puncturing the umbilical vein (Sivakumaran et al., 163).
-After the collection, blood is sample is place in sterile bag of approximately 250 ml in size and place in extraction kit in which temperature, pH, CO2 and O2 levels should be depend on the the time and external conditions (Roura et al., 2015).
-The storage and transport temperature should be maintained at $22^\circ \pm 4^\circ C$ and blood must be labeled, volume recorded and weighed excluding the weight of bag (Butler and Menitove, 2011).
-For the cryopreservation of the cord blood, UCB is placed in an automated microprocessorcontrolled rate freezer.
-The cold freezing cryopreservative solution containing 60% DMSO should be added after the WBCis chilled.
+After the collection, blood sample is placed in sterile bag of approximately 250 ml in size and place in extraction kit in which temperature, pH, CO2 and O2 levels should depend on the the time and external conditions (Roura et al., 2015).
+The packaging and transportation temperature should be sustained at $22^{\circ} \pm 4^{\circ}$ C and blood must be labeled, volume recorded and weighed excluding the weight of bag Menitove, 2011).
+(Butler and For cryopreservation of the cord blood, UCB is placed in an automated microprocessor-controlled rate freezer.
 Cryopreservation of methodology involves 1°C/min cooling down to -60°C, and then a drop to -120°C, 5°C/min.
 At last of this procedure it must be stored in liquid nitrogen freezer (Sivakumaran et al., 163).